 So the next time you are trying to decide if the use of the virtual classroom is a viable option for particular content, take a close look at the desired performance outcome.
 You might be pleasantly surprised to discover that the virtual classroom is not only viable, it’s the best environment for your learners.

 Interested in learning more about designing for the virtual classroom?
-To learn more about our Virtual Classroom Instructional Designer Certificate course and how you can earn your Virtual Classroom Instructional Designer Badge, just click on the graphic below.
+To learn more about our Virtual Classroom Design Mastery Series certificate course and how you can earn your Virtual Classroom Instructional Designer Badge, just click on the graphic below.